Yasamin-Nourijelyani/CfDNAfragmentomics/README.md

 mono-nucleosome and di-nucleosome cfDNA as compared to normal cfDNA in cancer patients (5).
-The objective of cfDNAfragmentomics R package is to analyse sequenced data from inputted data files and find their nucleosome ratios and fragmentation patterns.
+The objective of cfDNAfragmentomics R package is to analyse sequenced data from inputted data files and find their nucleosome ratios and fragmentation patterns and classify the cfDNAs into cancerous or not using a decision tree model.
+The model evaluates the information gain criteria using entropy loss function.
 To further the research done by Katsman et. al. and others in the field, Wilcoxon test analysis can be performed to compare the significance of the difference in the nucleosome ratios between the patient and control data.
 Additionally,